Twulz/Twulz.github.io/_drafts/2020-06-25-blog-refresh-jekyll-bootstrap-4.md

 The old blog did in fact use Bootstrap - version 2, so there was _some_ responsiveness where the menu moved to the newline, images became smaller, etc. I was planning to review the whole thing anyway though so I thought I should bring it up to the latest version of Bootstrap and learn how to create a layout properly.

+### Installation & Theming

+I downloaded the [source files][get-bootstrap] as I'm using Jekyll which can build the sass files.
+I unzipped the files and created a `_sass` folder with a `bootstrap-4-5-0` folder inside.
+I then copied the contents of the `sass` folder in the source files to that bootstrap folder.
-I'm not particularly artistic (or masochistic?) enough to create my own theme so I downloaded and installed the [free `Pulse` theme from Bootswatch][https://bootswatch.com/pulse/] to make everything pretty!

-To install this I just downloaded the sass `_variables.scss` and `_bootswatch.scss` to my `_sass` directory, making sure to import them in my `assets\main.scss` file.
+I'm not particularly artistic (or masochistic?) enough to create my own theme so I downloaded and installed the [free `Pulse` theme from Bootswatch][bootswatch] to make everything pretty!
+To install this I just needed to download their `_variables.scss` and `_bootswatch.scss` files into my `_sass` folder.
+To further customise I also created `_bootstrap_customisation.scss` where I could put anything I wrote myself so if I was to update bootstrap I could adapt my customisations too without having to sift through the old bootstrap.

+Finally, I created a `main.scss` file inside the `assets` folder and imported all of the above files like this:

 ```scss
 ---